How to improve your score in IB Language and Literature Paper 1.

 - Embedded interviews: experts on or participants in the topic at hand are often interviewed and quotations are used throughout the article.
 In the case of celebrity articles, the whole piece could be the write-up of an interview.

 Again, this is more a category of writing than a text type.
 Informational text range from cookbooks to technical manuals, encyclopaedias to public service announcements.
-Informational texts are meant to appeal to your head rather than your heart, and are often devoid of any features the might provoke an emotional reaction.
+Informational texts are meant to appeal to your head rather than your heart.
 An interesting angle from which to approach informational texts is to explore both the successful features and limitations of the text you are given.
 For example, an encyclopaedia might summarise a lot of points in a superficial way; an information poster might be overly technical; a cookbook might resort to national or ethnic stereotypes.
 You can find out more about stereotyping here – by it’s very nature, stereotyping is not informative.
 Alternatively, some uses of specialist language (called jargon) are only informative to the right reader.
 Take a look though one or two of these sample responses to see how you might analyse informational texts of different kinds.

 Try for yourself: